 The operation of certain ship types, such as drybulk carriers, has certain unique risks.
 With a drybulk carrier, the cargo itself and its interaction with the ship can be a risk factor.
 By their nature, drybulk cargoes are often heavy, dense, easily shifted, and react badly to water exposure.
 In addition, drybulk carriers are often subjected to battering treatment during unloading operations with grabs, jackhammers (to pry encrusted cargoes out of the hold), and small bulldozers.
 This treatment may cause damage to the vessel.
-Vessels damaged due to treatment during unloading of the vessels holds.
+Vessels damaged due to treatment during unloading procedures may be more susceptible to breach to the sea.
+Hull breaches in drybulk carriers may lead to the flooding of the vessels holds.
 If a drybulk carrier suffers flooding in its forward holds, the bulk cargo may become so dense and waterlogged that its pressure may buckle the vessels bulkheads leading to the loss of a vessel.
 If we are unable to adequately maintain our vessels we may be unable to prevent these events.
 Any of these circumstances or events could negatively impact our business, financial condition, results of operations and ability to pay dividends.
 In addition, the loss of any of our vessels could harm our reputation as a safe and reliable vessel owner and operator.